 - c.
 The proposed duration and timing of the protest in relation to other College activities;

 - d.
 The anticipated size of the protest; and

 - e.
 Any other relevant health and safety concerns.

-- 3. Following this meeting, the protest will proceed with all relevant information shared with relevant campus offices, which might include the Vice President for Student Affairs, Dean of Students, and Director of the Events Office.
+- 3. Following this meeting, the protest will proceed with all relevant information shared with relevant campus offices, which might include the Vice President for Student Affairs, Dean of Student Development, and Director of the Events Office.